ASP-31/useless_project_temp/README.md

 ### Project Description

-A simple web-based editor with a normal Undo/Redo system.
+A web-based rich text editor with a normal Undo/Redo system.

 But once there is nothing left to undo, pressing **Ctrl+Z** activates **System Undo** — progressively removing the website itself until nothing remains.

+---

 ## The Problem (that doesn't exist)